 Results on candidates’ interpretation of conflicting perspectives

-The analysis of teacher candidates’ records on the stakeholders and their varied interests indicated that candidates examined information with a critical stance by identifying several stakeholders and indicating their various, often conflicting interests in the processes of recovery.
+The analysis of teacher candidates’ records on the stakeholders and their varied interests indicated that candidates examined information with a critical stance by identifying several stakeholders and indicating their various, often conflicting, interests in the processes of recovery.
 These included the people suffering after the disaster, the perspectives of businesses opened to meet needs, governments (both US and local), and those directly involved in recovery assistance and reporting (medical staff and journalists).
 Teacher candidates also considered themselves as one of the stakeholders.
 That is, candidates were able to consider a variety of stakeholders and their perspectives on recovery efforts.

 The analysis found an equal distribution of the 73 statements made by candidates, indicating rational (logic focused), intuitive (gut reaction focused) and emotional (feeling and morality focused) interpretation of stakeholder motivations and interests.
 Rational statements included observations for the immediate need of suffering humans such as [survivors] “need housing... need to fix the buildings”; “water purification”, “medicines, medical devices, mobile phones, batteries”, “[they need] technology to build business”.
 These rational statements also cited evidence from readings referring to issues of financial assistance for recovery saying that “[other countries] not wanting to give money directly to the government”, “UN/US thinks their rules of donating are useful and necessary”.